alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 The data stored within any PostgreSQL service you create is backed up using the standard Amazon RDS backup system, except if you are using the free plan.

-Backups are taken nightly and data is retained for 7 days.
+Backups are taken nightly at some time between 22:00 and 06:00 UTC.
+Data is retained for 7 days.

+There are two ways you can restore data to an earlier state:

+1. You can restore to the latest snapshot yourself.
+See [Restoring a PostgreSQL service snapshot](#restoring-a-postgresql-service-snapshot) for details.

-If you need to restore data to an earlier state, we can restore to any point from 5 minutes to 7 days ago, with a resolution of one second.
+2. We can manually restore to any point from 5 minutes to 7 days ago, with a resolution of one second.
 Data can be restored to a new PostgreSQL service instance running in parallel, or it can replace the existing service instance.

-Please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to arrange the restore process or if you need further information about the backup process.
+    To arrange a manual restore, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
 We will need approval from your organization manager if restoring will involve overwriting data.

 Note that data restore will not be available in the event of an RDS outage affecting the entire Amazon availability zone.